 Kant’s position on the right to revolution may suggest that he regards political authority as similarly absolute as Hobbes.
 But Kant stresses that the head of state is bound by the commands of public reason.
 This is manifest in his insistence on freedom of the pen: “a citizen must have, with the approval of the ruler himself, the authorization to make known publicly his opinions about what it is in the ruler’s arrangements that seems to him to be a wrong against the commonwealth” (Kant Theory and Practice 8:304).
 While there is no right to revolution, political authority is only legitimate if the head of state respects the social contract.
 But political obligations arise even from illegitimate authority.
 If the head of state acts in violation of the social contract and hence of public reason, for example by restricting citizens’ freedom of political criticism, citizens are still obligated to obey.

-The contemporary literature has been dominated by a focus on the justification of authority, rather than coercive political power (Ripstein 2004).
-Nevertheless, there are exceptions—not least the works of contemporary Kantians such as Rawls and Habermas (to be discussed in sections 3.3. and 5.2. respectively).
+In 2004, Ripstein argued that much of the contemporary literature on political legitimacy has been dominated by a focus on the justification of authority, rather than coercive political power (Ripstein 2004).
+In the literature since then, it looks as if the tables are turning, especially if one considers the debates on international and global legitimacy (section 5).
+But prominent earlier coercion-based accounts include those by Nagel (1987) and by contemporary Kantians such as Rawls and Habermas (to be discussed in sections 3.3. and 4.3., respectively).

-Jean Hampton (1998; drawing on Anscombe 1981) offers an elegant contemporary explication of Hobbes' view that political authority does not pre-exist in individuals.
-According to her, political authority “is invented by a group of people who perceive that this kind of special authority is necessary for the collective solution of certain problems of interaction in their territory and whose process of state creation essentially involves designing the content and structure of that authority so that it meets what they take to be their needs” (Hampton 1998: 77).
+Let me briefly mention other important coercion-based interpretations.
+Jean Hampton (1998; drawing on Anscombe 1981) offers an elegant contemporary explication of Hobbes’ view.
+According to her, political authority “is invented by a group of people who perceive that this kind of special authority as necessary for the collective solution of certain problems of interaction in their territory and whose process of state creation essentially involves designing the content and structure of that authority so that it meets what they take to be their needs” (Hampton 1998: 77).
 Her theory links the authority of the state to its ability to enforce a solution to coordination and cooperation problems.
 Coercion is the necessary feature that enables the state to provide an effective solution to these problems, and the entitlement to use coercion is what constitutes the authority of the state.
 The entitlement to use coercion distinguishes such minimally legitimate political authority from a mere use of power.
 Hampton draws a further distinction between minimal legitimacy and what she calls full moral legitimacy, which obtains when political authority is just.

 While this is still the view many hold, not all do.
-Some insist that the question of what constitutes legitimate authority is distinct from the question of what political obligations people have.
+Some take the question of what constitutes legitimate authority to be distinct from the question of what political obligations people have.
 Ronald Dworkin (1986: 191) defends a view of this sort.
-He maintains that if an authority is legitimate, there is a general obligation to obey its commands but this does not show that there is, in each case, an obligation to obey particular decisions of that authority.
-Dworkin's (1986) argument rests on treating political obligations as a fundamental normative concept in its own right.
+Dworkin (1986) treats political obligations as a fundamental normative concept in its own right.
 What he calls “associative obligations” arise, not from legitimate political authority, but directly from membership in a political community.
-(For a critical discussion of this account, see Simmons 2001; Wellman 1996).
+(For a critical discussion of this account, see Simmons 2001; Wellman 1996.)

-Views that dissociate legitimate authority from political obligation have some appeal to those who aim to counter Robert Paul Wolff's influential anarchist argument.
-The argument highlights what today is sometimes called the subjection problem (Perry 2007): how can autonomous individuals be under a general—content-independent—obligation to subject their will to the will of someone else?
+Views that dissociate legitimate authority from political obligation have some appeal to those who aim to counter Robert Paul Wolff’s influential anarchist argument.
+The argument highlights what today is sometimes called the subjection problem (Perry 2013): how can autonomous individuals be under a general—content-independent—obligation to subject their will to the will of someone else?
+A content-independent obligation to obey the state is an obligation to obey a state’s directives as such, independently of their content.
 Wolff (1970) argues that because there cannot be such a general obligation to obey the state, states are necessarily illegitimate.

 Edmundson (1998) has a first response to the anarchist challenge.
-He argues that while legitimacy establishes the right to rule of political institutions, it does not create even a prima facie duty to obey their commands.
-He claims that the moral duty to obey the commands of legitimate authority arises only if additional conditions are met.
+He argues that while legitimacy establishes a justification for the state to issue directives, it does not create even a prima facie duty to obey its commands.
+He claims that the moral duty to obey the commands of legitimate political authority arises only if additional conditions are met.

 Insofar as legitimacy, understood normatively, defines which political institutions and which decisions made within them are acceptable, and, in some cases, what kind of obligations people who are governed by these institutions incur, there is the question what grounds this normativity.
 This section briefly reviews different accounts that have been given of the sources of legitimacy.